Skip to main content

 }

-And the response we get contains the LedgerEntryData that can be used to find the hash we must use to request the WASM byte-code.
+And the response we get contains the LedgerEntryData that can be used to find the hash we must use to request the Wasm byte-code.
 This hash is the LedgerKey that's been associated with the deployed contract code.

 {